The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: Methodology

 \subsection{Former satellites}

-In addition, we have identified \textit{former satellites} (fs) in each catalog.
-Given that TNG300 and MDPL2-SAG are different built galaxy catalogs, we have applied different criteria to select the former satellites.
-These definitions were applied to enhance the comprehension of the role of these galaxies in the signal of the two-halo conformity, mostly because previous work showed controversial results (see the Introduction).
-Furthermore, the criteria used were useful to avoid spurious former satellite classification given by the subhalo finder.
-For TNG300, we consider the information provided by the subhalo finder and add a distance criterion.
-We selected all the satellite candidates identified in one or more past snapshots and measured the distance between the satellite galaxy and their respective central galaxy at that time.
-If the distance satisfies $d \leq$ 2R$_{200}$, the galaxy is considered a satellite in that snapshot, otherwise, it is considered central.
-For SAG, we also considered the information provided by the subhalo finder, and we paid attention to the existence of one more member in the respective (Rockstar) halo in that snapshot.
-We realized that there are cases where a central galaxy at present is flagged as a satellite in some snapshot(s) in the past by the halo finder, but there were no other galaxies in the same host halo (in that snapshot).
-Therefore, if the galaxy is a satellite according to the subhalo finder but it is the only one in the host halo, then the galaxy is still considered central by us.
-Otherwise, if there are other galaxies (either central, satellites, or orphans) in the same halo, the galaxy will be classified as a former satellite.
-For the two-halo conformity at higher-$z$ (Sec. \ref{subsec:conformity_high_z}), we have applied the same criteria (per model) to select former satellites, that is, selecting candidates that satisfy all the conditions mentioned above for the progenitors of primary galaxies at $z = 0.3$ and $z = 1$.
+Since there is a chance that the main progenitor of a central galaxy at present might have crossed the virial radius of another system in the past, which may produce contamination in our samples of central galaxies, we have identified former satellites (fs) in each catalog.
+Given that TNG300 and MDPL2-SAG are different built galaxy catalogs, we have applied different criteria to select the former satellites (possible polluting galaxies).
+These definitions were applied to enhance the comprehension of the role of these galaxies in the signal of the two-halo conformity, mostly because previous work showed controversial results in this regard (see Sect. \ref{sec:intro}).

+For TNG300, we consider the information provided by the subhalo finder for the main progenitors of target and control galaxies and add a distance criterion.
+We select the satellite candidates identified as ``satellite'' by the subhalo finder in one or more snapshots at $z > 0$ and measure the distance between the satellite candidate and their respective central galaxy according to the subhalo finder at that time.
+If the distance satisfies $d \leq$ 2R$_{200}$, the progenitor galaxy is considered a satellite in that snapshot, that is, a former satellite.
+Otherwise, the progenitor is regarded as a central galaxy.

+For MDPL2-SAG, we also considered the information provided by the subhalo finder, and we paid attention to the existence of one more member within the respective ({\sc rockstar}) halo in that snapshot.
+We realized that there were cases where the main progenitor of a central galaxy at present was flagged as a satellite in some snapshot(s) in the past by the halo finder, but there were no other galaxies in the same host halo (in that snapshot).
+Therefore, if the progenitor galaxy is a satellite according to the subhalo finder but the only one galaxy in the host halo, then the galaxy is still considered as central by us.
+Otherwise, the galaxy will be classified as a former satellite if other galaxies (central, satellites within a DM substructure, or orphans) are in the same halo.
+For the two-halo conformity at higher redshifts (Sect. \ref{subsec:conformity_high_z}), we have applied the same criteria (per model) to select former satellites, that is, selecting candidates that satisfy all the conditions mentioned above for the progenitors of primary galaxies at $z = 0.3$ and $z = 1$.